boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 Your cries of distress fill the earth.
 One soldier has stumbled over another and both of them have fallen down defeated.”

+### The Lord Predicts that Nebuchadnezzar Will Attack and Plunder Egypt

 [13] The Lord spoke to the prophet Jeremiah about Nebuchadnezzar coming to attack the land of Egypt:
 [14] “Make an announcement throughout Egypt.
 Proclaim it in Migdol, Memphis, and Tahpanhes.